You’ve got the revenue part down. Now you need to figure out the expenses. Here are 6 simple small business tax deductions you should be taking.

 Example: Mary is a web designer and developer who also monitors and regularly maintains her client’s websites.
 She has two employees.
 They are working on a big project and have to work late into the night.
 Because they all work remotely and Mary wants to make sure her amazing employees are well fed as they work into the night, she has dinner delivered to them.
 When Mary is ready to file taxes, she would be able to deduct 100% of the cost of these dinners since they are to her benefit.

 Now you should have a better understanding of what expenses you can deduct from your profit.
-With the deduction examples above, small business owners can be empowered to maximize deductible expenses and minimize their tax bill.
+With the deduction examples above, small business owners can be empowered to maximize deductible expenses and minimize their tax liability.

 6. Contractor Payments